VladDInhaler/dial_reader/README.md

 It was used as part of a project, where the user could play videos on a screen by dialing numbers on an old rotary phone.

-# hardware documentation

-The program was used on an Elegoo-Uno (an Arduino-Uno clone) and an old german rotary telephone.

-# temporary documentation from memory -
+# temporary hardware documentation from memory -

  /*
  This part solves the purpose of writing down what i still remember until i figured it out again.
  I will update it on the way and refactor it completely when its recreated and tested.
  */

+The program was used on an Elegoo-Uno (an Arduino-Uno clone) and an old german rotary telephone.

 The microcontroller was connected to the telephone with multiple cables etc.
 The Documentation on this disappeared, so until I successfully recreated it, there wont be a Proper one.